 Soil tests are rated in terms of Very Low to Very High.
-In order to comply with Virginia Nutrient Management Standards and Criteria, Revised July 2014, no phosphorus may be applied if a soil test rates that element Very High.
-In economic terms, nutrients are not necessarily needed if they test above a medium rating, plant response is not guaranteed if soils already test above medium.
-(See plant response chart page 17)
+To comply with Virginia Nutrient Management Standards and Criteria, Revised July 2014, no phosphorus may be applied if a soil test rates that element Very High.
+In economic terms, nutrients are not necessarily needed if they test above a medium rating; plant response is not guaranteed if soils already test above medium and therefore money can be saved by using a nitrogen only fertilizer.
+(See plant response chart page 58)